ethereum/remix-ide/docs/contract_verification.md

 **Do not check the proxy box when verifying the implementation.**
 Then after verifying the implementation contract:
 1. Cut out the implementation contract's address from the Contract Address box.
-2. Click the "It's a proxy contract" checkbox.
+2. Click the "It's a proxy contract address" checkbox.
 3. Paste the verified implementation contract's address in the Expected Implementation Address box.
 4. Paste in the proxy contract address into the Contract Address box.